Meet Our Concert Career Pathways Cohorts

 Hello!
 I am Carlos Martin and some things to know about me are that I have lived in the East Bay my entire life, I am very passionate about music, I love to learn new things, and I love connecting with people.
 One of the reasons why I fell in love with music is because everyone who makes music, or any sort of art, has something to say and if you are open enough to it, you could take something very meaningful away from it.

 I aspire to be able to say one day that I’ve built something meaningful for myself and others in my lifetime, whether that be through making music, helping my communities, or achieving things in my future work.
-It is my dream to make my loved ones proud and one day be able to give back to them and the communities that have helped me in my life.
+It is my dream to make my loved ones proud and one day can give back to them and the communities that have helped me in my life.

-I am at a stage in my life where I have a general idea of what I like to do and what my interests are, and the Concert Career Pathways Program has given me the opportunity to explore and learn the ins and outs of the music industry.
+I am at a stage in my life where I have a general idea of what I like to do and what my interests are, and the Concert Career Pathways Program has allowed me to explore and learn the ins and outs of the music industry.

 My name is Cecilia Graham, I use She/Her pronouns and I am a senior at Berkeley High School.
 I’ve always loved music and have been going to shows at the U.C Theater since I was little.
 I was drawn to the Concert Career Pathways program because I want to be able to work behind the scenes and still be involved with live music without having to worry about performing.
 I am looking forward to graduating high school and going to college where I am looking at either majoring in communications or stage management.
 From there, who knows but I hope this program will allow me to pursue more opportunities in the music industry.